-The Albuquerque Journal Apologized For Publishing A Cartoon Depicting Dreamers As Criminals
+The Albuquerque Journal Apologized For Publishing A Cartoon Depicting DREAMers As Criminals

 I repeat that the Albuquerque Journal does not condone racism or bigotry in any form.

-Moses also noted that the opinion page is decided by the editorial board and is not something the newsroom or herself had control over.
+Moses also noted that the opinion page is decided by the editorial board and is not something the newsroom or she herself had control over.
 In the future, she said, editorial cartoons will be checked.

-The cartoon was syndicated by Cagel Cartoons, which has around 1000 subscribers, including newspapers, magazines and websites, who receive access to cartoons and illustrations.
+The cartoon was syndicated by Cagel Cartoons, which has around 1000 subscribers, including newspapers, magazines, and websites, that receive access to cartoons and illustrations.

 "We don’t typically censor the cartoons for political content," Cagel Cartoons' executive editor Brian Farrington told BuzzFeed News.
 "We let the editors and publishers who subscribe make that decision."

-Farrington noted that Cagel Cartoons was unable to tell which other publications had also republished Delonas' DREAMers cartoon, as it is available to all subscribers, although he was only aware of controversy at the Albuquerque Journal.
+Farrington noted that Cagel Cartoons was unable to tell which other publications had also republished Delonas's DREAMers cartoon, as it is available to all subscribers, although he was only aware of controversy at the Albuquerque Journal.

 “We syndicate a variety of opinions, both on the left and right of all issues," added Farrington.

-The cartoon was argued in the New Mexico state legislature for 30 minutes on Thursday, with both Democrats and Republicans slamming it.
-Senate Majority Leader Peter Wirth, a Democrat, called it "highly offensive", while Lt.
+The cartoon was argued in the New Mexico state legislature for 30 minutes Thursday, with both Democrats and Republicans slamming it.
+Senate Majority Leader Peter Wirth, a Democrat, called it "highly offensive," while Lt.
 Gov. John Sanchez, a Republican, declared it “wrong," according to the Journal.

 Back in 2009, Delonas depicted then-president Barack Obama as a chimpanzee in the New York Post — where he worked from 1990 to 2013 — sparking outrage.
-In 2012, his cartoon linking the Taliban, Islam and Scientology was condemned by Muslim leaders as anti-Islamic.
+In 2012, his cartoon linking the Taliban, Islam, and Scientology was condemned by Muslim leaders as anti-Islamic.

 Delonas told the Albuquerque Journal that he thinks illegal immigration impacts wages and safety.